• Skip to main content

 Instructions

-1. Sift the fresh flour and feed the discarded bran to chickens, ducks or other birds.
-Removing bran allows just a quick soak of the flour to be effective for improving digestibility and also increases the lightness of the cake considerably.
+1. Sift the fresh whole grain flour and feed the discarded bran to chickens, ducks or other birds.
+Removing the bran increases the lightness of the cake considerably without using toxic commercial white flour.

-2. Mix the sifted flour with the yogurt or soured raw milk, cover, and leave on the counter for about 7 hours.
+2. Mix the sifted fresh flour with the yogurt or soured raw milk, cover, and leave on the counter overnight or for about 8 hours.
 I usually mix the flour and the milk in the morning and make the cake in the afternoon.

 3. Blend in the remaining ingredients.
-Pour the devils food cake batter into 2 - 9x13 glass baking pans greased with expeller coconut oil dividing the batter equally between the 2 pans.
+Pour the batter into 2 – 9×13 glass baking pans greased with expeller coconut oil, dividing the batter equally between the 2 pans.

-5. Cool devils food cake completely and then remove one cake layer onto the cake serving platter and ice the top with raw butter frosting.
+5. Cool the cake completely and then remove one cake layer onto a serving platter and ice the top with raw butter frosting.

-7. Store devils food cake for up to 2 days in the microwave which makes the ideal, airtight pastry cabinet!
-After that, refrigerate any devils food cake leftovers (there probably won't be any).
+7. Store devil's food cake for up to 2 days in the microwave which makes the ideal, airtight pastry cabinet!
+After that, refrigerate any leftovers in a sealed container (there probably won't be any).

 Recipe Notes

-Substitute 1 cup carob powder and 1 TBL chocolate extract for the cocoa powder if desired.
+Substitute 1 cup carob powder and 1 tbsp chocolate extract for the cocoa powder if desired.

 Budget-wise tip: Using homemade vanilla extract is much less expensive than buying it.